APIv4 (Draft)#

 Endpoint = vpn.example:51820

-As can be seen in the examples, this API response also contains an Expires
+As can be seen in the examples, this API response also contains some HTTP response headers:

 The API client MUST add the PrivateKey field under [Interface] with the